What Else Would a Young Film Star Wear?

 The Center is pleased to let you know about a fantastic new podcast, The Other Stories.
 It's a podcast for new, emerging, and struggling writers.
 Each episode features a work of fiction read by the author set to an originallly composed soundtrack.
 Following the reading, host Ilana Masad interviews the writers about their fiction, their work, and their writing lives.

-Check out their new episode featuring an excerpt of "Radio Girls" by Sarah-Jane Stratford.
+Check out their new episode featuring "Bi-Centennial Summer" by Erin Parker.